awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 Category: CTR\-driven metric

 **Error status time**  <a name="error-status-time-historical"></a>
 For a specific agent, the total time contacts were in an error status\.
+This metric can't be grouped or filtered by queue\.
 Type: String \(*hh:mm:ss*\)
 Category: Agent activity\-driven metric